ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

        :language: python

 In this section we walk through a workflow for data processing and model training.
-This workflow was developed and first presented in :cite:t:`ml-SandbergIPAC23` and :cite:t:`ml-SandbergPASC24`.
+This workflow was developed and first presented in :cite:t:`ml-SandbergIPAC23,ml-SandbergPASC24`.

 This assumes you have an up-to-date environment with PyTorch and openPMD.